Tuesday, 29 June 2021

 The fact finding process

 The central concept in our court process is that it is an ‘adversarial process’.
 This means that a court hearing consists of a contest between two sides, each contending for a different view of the facts.
 The underlying philosophy is that it is through the waging of such a contest, with each side putting forwards its own version of the facts and testing the opposing side’s version of the facts, that the truth will emerge.
+Do not be discouraged if your side of the story is contested.
 As a witness, you assist the court by telling what you know.

 Role of the judge or magistrate

 In the Supreme Court the presiding officer is the judge and should be referred to as ‘Your Honour’.
-You may also have your matter heard by the ‘Master’ in the Supreme Court.
-In the Magistrates Court the presiding officer is the magistrate and should also be referred to as ‘Your Honour’.
+You may also have your matter heard by a Registrar or Associate Judge in the Supreme Court, who should also be referred to as ‘Your Honour’.
+In the Magistrates Court, the magistrate should also be referred to as ‘Your Honour’.

-The judge, master or magistrate is essentially a neutral umpire — they stay dispassionately above the fray.
-Their role is to ensure that the hearing is conducted according to the established rules of evidence.
+The judge, registrar or magistrate is a neutral umpire — their role is to ensure that the hearing is conducted according to the established rules of evidence.
 It is for them to decide what evidence is admissible and to decide the applicable law.
+You should follow their directions at all times and ask for clarification as necessary.

 How are facts established in a court room?

-The parties each produce evidence tending to establish a given fact.
-Evidence consists of the testimony of a sworn witness and also consists of physical things such as a photograph or a document.
+The parties each produce evidence to establish a given fact.
+Evidence consists of the testimony of a sworn witness (such as yourself) and also consists of physical things such as a photograph or a document.
 These physical things become evidence by virtue of:

 - being produced in court and having a person — a sworn witness — testify as to the nature, relevance, etc, of these physical things; or